 processing_datetime is of type

 Because a Job might be invoked with different values for the same set of parameters, each Job will be executed in a logically isolated environment, where all cached data is cleared after the Job is finished.
-This way it is ensured that all mappings which rely on specific parameter values, are reevaluated when the same Job is run mutliple times within a project.
+This way it is ensured that all mappings, which rely on specific parameter values, are reevaluated when the same Job is run multiple times within a project.

 Each job can define a set of metrics to be published.
-The job only contains the logical definition of metrics, the type and endpoint of the receiver of the metrics is defined in the namespace.
+The job only contains the logical definition of metrics, the type and endpoint for publishing the metrics is defined in the namespace.